robsonandradev/workspace-setup/README.md

 - docker
 - docker-compose
 - git
 - google-chrome-stable
 - kubuntu-desktop
 - nerdtree
 - oh-my-zsh
 - python-pip
 - spotify-client
 - vim

 ## Before finish

 The last scritp that will be executed is vim-setup.sh that install and configure some vim plugins.

+After install all vim dependencies you will need to run the command `:PlugInstall` inside vim.